dynamicguy/mw-docs/docs/api/error-handling.md

 There are several error types in the GraphQL API and you may come across different ones depending on the operations you are trying to perform.

-The MajorityWorld GraphQL API handles the following three errors:
+The DrikGallery GraphQL API handles the following three errors:

 ## Syntax error